 Not Everything on the Web is Free

-While millions of resources are available online, they are not all free.
-When you see the K-State name or logo on a resource or website it means that K-State pays to have access to the resource.
+While millions of resources are available online, not all are free.
+When you see the K-State name or logo on a resource or website, it means that K-State pays for access to the resource.

 Sharing passwords, placing licensed materials on a publicly accessible website, and commercial use of licensed information is prohibited.